Zahra282004/Devops-Mega-Project/README.md

 ```
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo
 ```
-* Note:the argocd is installed through master node in the cluster and runs on worker nodes on a specific node provided after patching it to 'NodePort'
+* Note:the argocd is installed through master node in the cluster and runs on worker nodes on a specific port provided after patching it to 'NodePort'